STICKnoLOGIC/MobaLiter-vpn/m.md

-**_In Short:_** _In some regions, such as the European Economic Area (EEA), United Kingdom (UK), and Canada, you have rights that allow you greater access to and control over your personal information.
-You may review, change, or terminate your account at any time._
+**_In Short:_**_ In some regions, such as the European Economic Area (EEA), United Kingdom (UK), and Canada, you have rights that allow you greater access to and control over your personal information.You may review, change, or terminate your account at any time._